Hidenori826/Thunderbird-tool/README.md

-# Linux tools for Thunderbird mouse.
+# Linux tools for Pictek Thunderbird mouse.
 ## About
-Tools to adjust the LED color and mode of the Thunderbird mouse under linux.
+Tools to adjust the LED color and mode of the Picktek Thunderbird mouse under linux.
 This should work on macOS/BSD but I do not have a machine running these operating systems to test it on currently.
 ## WARNING
 This program is still under development and requires root.
 I take no responsibility for any harm that may come to you, or your system if you run this.
 You may setup the following udev rule under /etc/udev/rules.d/50-Thunderbird.rules so that it does not require root access.